bitcoin/bitcoin/README.rst

 - Address books and transaction table can be sorted by any column

 - Accepts "bitcoin:" URLs from browsers through drag and drop

-This has to be done:

-- Start at system start

-- Support more languages (please send translations)

 Build instructions
 ===================